Krymchak language: History

 The Krymchak community formed over hundreds of years as Jews from all over Europe and Asia immigrated to the Crimean peninsula.
 A Greek-speaking Jewish community had resided on the peninsula from 100 BC, and other Jewish peoples settled there over time as well.
 The Krymchak community originated during the Middle Ages, grew intensely in the fifteenth and sixteenth centuries, became a unified group in the seventeenth and eighteenth centuries, and continued to grow until the nineteenth century.
 This growth occurred continuously as Jewish emigrants arrived from the Mediterranean, Eastern Europe, the Caucasus, Persia, and many other regions.
 The study of Krymchak surnames affirms that their community formed slowly and was composed from elements of different origins.

 Like other Jewish groups in the Crimea, Krymchak culture, everyday life, and language had strong Crimean Tatar influences.
 The Crimean Tatar language became dominant between the fifteenth and sixteenth centuries for political reasons, it being the language of the Crimean peninsula's Tatar political majority.
 Tatar was the common language used between different ethnic groups residing on the peninsula, and it also became the common language between the different Jewish groups living in the Crimea.

 Although Krymchak is often considered by modern linguists to be an ethnolect of Crimean Tatar, and for hundreds of years Krymchaks themselves considered Crimean Tatar to be their language, Krymchak has at times been labeled a unique language.
 For political reasons, another Crimean Jewish community, the Karaites, claimed that Krymchaks spoke a separate language.
 Additionally, during the time of the Soviet Union, the Krymchaks themselves claimed to have a language distinct from Crimean Tatar because association with the Tatars would have been dangerous.
 In their translation of a Krymchak storybook, linguists Marcel Erdal and Iala Ianbay found that Krymchak was different enough from Crimean Tatar to warrant a separate name and study.

 The general switch from Krymchak to Russian began after the Russian Revolution and intensified in the 1930s.
 In 1897, 35% of Krymchak men and 10% of women spoke Russian.
 In 1926, the majority of Krymchaks considered Crimean Tatar as their native language, however the youth attending Russian schools preferred to speak the Russian language, though they usually spoke incorrectly.
 Neither did they have a firm command of the Krymchak language.

 In 1959, 189 Krymchaks considered Crimean Tatar as their native language.
 This number should have been higher, however by this time there was ambiguity about the Kymchak ethnic identity and confusion about the language's name.

 In 1989 only a few elders could speak Krymchak, while a significant amount of the intermediate generation could speak it somewhat.
 The younger generation had no knowledge of it.
+Viktoriya Baginskaya was one of the last speakers of the living Krymchak language.